uprev-mrt/mrt-tutorial/README.md

 }
 ```

-** Now ww will use the sensor data from our device driver to set the fields of 'myDevice'
+** Now we will use the sensor data from our device driver to set the fields of 'myDevice'

 make it available to our main.c